teambi0s/InCTFi/2021/Crypto/Trouble With Pairs/Admin/writeup.md

         sys.exit()
 ```
 ## **Observation**
-If you noticed the signing has been done by using bls signatures,
+If you had noticed the signing has been done by using bls signatures,
-so let's just talk how BLS works
+so let's just talk about how BLS works

-Before that, if you don't know about `Elliptic Curve Pairing` you can learn it [here](https://medium.com/@VitalikButerin/exploring-elliptic-curve-pairings-c73c1864e627).
+Before we begin, if you are new to ECC pairing, you can refer to this article here: [link](https://medium.com/@VitalikButerin/exploring-elliptic-curve-pairings-c73c1864e627).

 ### BLS
-In 2001, Boneh, Lynn and Shacham (BLS) invented an elagant signature scheme based on pairing.
-Let's assume Ailice's private key is x, her public key is X = x * G, H be a function which maps the message to point on the elliptic curve E, Usually it will be the lift_x of the hash(message), but I'm not sure it the same is implemented in py_ecc module, The signature is simply S = x * H(m) for message m.
+In 2001, Boneh, Lynn, and Shacham (BLS) invented an elegant signature scheme based on pairing.
+Let's assume Alice's private key is x, her public key is X = x * G, H be a function which maps the message to point on the elliptic curve E, The signature is simply S = x * H(m) for message m.

-To verify, we check weather e(G,S) is equal to e(X,H(m)),
+To verify, we check whether e(G,S) is equal to e(X,H(m)),
 since we know that:
 ```
     e(G,S) = e(G,x*H(m)) = e(G,H(m))^x = e(x*G,H(m)) = e(X,H(m))
 ```
 ### BLS Signature Aggregation
-Bls signature has an attractive security property that is uused in Eth2. it allows signature aggrregation.Let's assume we have n users, each has Private Key xi, Public key Xi = xi * G (same generator for all user's).
+The Bls signature has an attractive security property that is used in Eth2. it allows signature aggregation.
+Let's assume we have n users, each has Private Key xi, Public key Xi = xi * G (same generator for all users).
 Each user signs its own message mi as Si = xi * H(mi).
 Now, in verification, instead of checking n signatures Si individually, we want to verify a single aggregate signature.

 To achieve the prious goal,  we compute an aggregate signature S = S1 + S2 + ... + Sn.
 To verify S, we chack whether e(G,S) is equal to e(X1,H(m1)) * e(X2,H(m2)) * ... * e(Xn,H(mn)), since we know that: